 Feed additive is incorporated into animal feed to enhance the nutritional level of the feed.
-They are added in the animal feed to:
+They are added to the animal feed to:

-Facilitate feed ingestion and consumer acceptance of the product
+Facilitate feed ingestion and consumer acceptance of the product.

 By Product Type

 With the growth of the livestock industry, the market for feed additives and antibiotics is also growing.
 Feed additives and antibiotics have led to the growth of animal production.
 Antibiotics can be used as balanced supplements and premixes.
 Antibiotics are very effective in improving the rate and efficiency of gain in swine, cattle, and poultry.
 The younger animals show better growth than those already grown up.
 Tetracycline and Penicillin are popular feed additive antibiotics.
 The presence of appropriate enzymes decides the ability of organisms’ digestive systems.
 Feed additive enzyme helps in improving the digestive system of animals.
 Carbohydrates, non-starch polysaccharide (NSP) enzymes, and phytases are some of the common commercial feed additive enzymes.